T in the Park 2010: Film production

 The feature film You Instead was filmed live at T in the Park 2010.
 The film tells the story of the lead singers of two bands - Luke Treadaway and Natalia Tena - who get handcuffed together before their performances.
 The film features brief appearances from various performers and bands at the 2010 festival: Paolo Nutini, Biffy Clyro, The Proclaimers, Calvin Harris, Paloma Faith, Newton Faulkner (has a scripted scene), Al Green, Jo Mango (has a scripted scene), Heather Suttie, Kassidy and The View.

 You Instead was filmed in 5 days at the 2010 Festival.
 As the movie was filmed on site the cast and crew were constantly reacting to their surroundings and incorporating them into the performances.
 The cast and crew camped backstage at the festival.
 The film was edited daily after shooting was finished for the day as scenes could not be re-shot after the festival was finished.
 Director David Mackenzie said one of the factors of him casting the two lead parts was that Treadaway and Tena both have musical experience.
 Two of the songs performed in the film were written by Treadaway and Tena.

 Transport

 DF Concerts (T in the Park promoter) Sign a £3 million new contract with Scottish Citylink to continue its role as the official transport provider (since 2000) until 2015.

-Aiden Proctor, commercial manager for Scottish Citylink, said: “T in the Park is a fixture on the European festival calendar and brings thousands from all over the United Kingdom and beyond to Kinross.
-“To deal with the sheer numbers travelling to the festival site, it is vital good transport services are available.
-“Since we teamed up with DF Concerts in 2002, we have successfully transported hundreds of thousands of people to T in the Park, taking thousands of cars off the road and reducing carbon emissions.
-It's a real endorsement of our success over the past decade that our partnership with DF has been extended for another five years.
+Aiden Proctor, commercial manager for Scottish Citylink, said T in the Park brings people from the United Kingdom and beyond to Kinross, making transport services necessary to manage travel volume.
+Proctor stated that since partnering with DF Concerts in 2002, Scottish Citylink has transported people to the festival, reduced road traffic, and lowered carbon emissions.
+The partnership between Scottish Citylink and DF Concerts was extended for five years.

 Scottish Citylink transported almost 30,000 passengers to T in the Park 2010.